 The Dream Doctors Project was nominated by Israel’s Ministry of Foreign Affairs to represent Israel abroad in a range of international conferences and venues.

 - History of therapeutic medical ‘clowning’ and benefits for patients

 - The importance of patient well-being in the advancement of healthcare delivery

 - The role of the medical clown within the hospital’s medical team

-- Proven research studies: an overview of scientific evidence about the benefits of therapeutic clowning
+- Evidence-based practice: an overview of scientific research about the benefits of therapeutic clowning

 - Improve communication with patients through therapeutic ‘clowning’

-- The use of ‘clowning’ techniques for intervention with traumatised populations
+- The use of ‘clowning’ techniques for intervention with traumatized populations

 - Trust-building exercises to improve group dynamics with teams and patients